-Call of Duty: Black Ops – Cold War zombies has officially been unveiled ahead of the FPS game’s November 13 release date, and it’s shaping up to be one of the most expansive, accessible, and replayable zombies modes in Call of Duty’s illustrious undead history.
+Call of Duty: Black Ops – Cold War zombies is one of the most expansive, accessible, and replayable zombies modes in Call of Duty’s illustrious undead history.

 Treyarch promises that the new zombies experience will be fresh with hints of the familiar, including a new storyline set in the Dark Aether, an offshoot reality of the main zombies storylines.
 The first revealed map is set in the ’80s and is called Die Maschine.
 Fans of the zombies mode will immediately recognise its central building from the very first zombies map, Nacht der Untoten, but a few decades on and we’re visiting the site with a fresh perspective.

-With fan-favourite perks, a reworked Pack-a-Punch system, a new loadout mechanic, and a whole new cast of characters to meet, there’s plenty to pick apart in anticipation of Cold War zombies.
-So whether you’re here to catch up with the story, or you want to double-check that really was a Chopper Gunner killstreak in the trailer, here’s everything we know about one of the most anticipated zombie games this year.
+With fan-favourite perks, a reworked Pack-a-Punch system, a new loadout mechanic, and a whole new cast of characters to meet, there’s plenty of mysteries to uncover in Cold War zombies.
+So whether you’re here to catch up with the story, or you want to double-check that really was a Chopper Gunner killstreak in the trailer, here’s everything we know about one of the most popular zombie games of the year.

 Cold War Zombies Dark Aether story